Indonesia - Sumba & Flores Photo Tour - full itinerary

 This morning we head to Ketewel, a tiny coastal Bugis settlement on the north coast of West Sumba.
 Here we see the local farmers engage in traditional salt making, where they process salt-infused sand by filtering it through local seawater to produce a very salty brine, which is then dried by spreading it over large metal trays on driftwood fires.

-In the afternoon, we visit the enchanting province of Kodi, located in the remote southwest corner of the island.
+Late afternoon, we visit the enchanting province of Kodi, located in the remote southwest corner of the island.
 We start at Kampung Ratenggaro, a charming coastal village that offers a vivid glimpse into the traditional way of life of the Sumba people, with its ancient megalithic tombs and time-honoured rituals.

 Here we can immerse ourselves in their customs and witness the slow rhythms of daily life, while marvelling at the intricate architecture of their unique thatched-roof huts, which stand proudly against the backdrop of the vast Indian Ocean and the whispering coastal breeze.
 After our village visits we organise some horses to race down the beach and kick through the surf at sunset, before returning to our hotel after dark.